Attendance for Students with Episodic Medical Conditions

-In some cases, attendance is fundamental to course objectives; for example, students may be required to interact with others in the class, to demonstrate the ability to think and argue critically, or to participate in group projects.
+In some cases, attendance is fundamental to course objectives.
+For example, students may be required to interact with others in the class, to demonstrate the ability to think and argue critically, or to participate in group projects.
 In other instances, faculty may determine that students can master course content despite some or many absences.
-Rarely, faculty may decide that students do not need to attend classes at all.

 - Is there classroom interaction between the instructor and students, and among students?